 The first stage that we witnessed is the Theppu wherein the artist applies the basic paints on his face by himself without any help.

-The second stage is the application of Chutti.
+The second stage in a Kathakali make-up process is the application of Chutti.
 The white makeup or Chutti is the very prominent white ridge that is built up from the chin to the cheeks on either side.
-It is the chutti that distinguish Kathakali from other dance forms.
-Originally, the application of chutti itself used to take many hours as a mixture of rice paste and lime was used to build the ridges.
+It is the chutti that distinguishes Kathakali from other dance forms.
+Originally, the application of Kathakali chutti itself used to take many hours as a mixture of rice paste and lime was used to build the ridges.
 But, nowadays, only the base is made of the paste and the ridges are of paper.
 This chutti is applied by a Chuttikaaran(make-up man) onto the actor’s face.

-We need to know that Kathakali make-up falls into five main classes:
+We also need to know that Kathakali make-up falls into five main classes:

 - Kari and